1.0 Recap

 cannot and don't define objects.
 A physical object is something you point to and name.
 Imagine being

-her your mother tongue?
-Certainly, you won't begin by defining sophisticated concepts such as love and
+teach her your mother tongue?
+Certainly, you won't begin by defining sophisticated concepts such as love

-to kill your hunger.
-If you want the ET to understand your narrative or explanation, you absolutely must begin
+rock to kill your hunger.
+If you want the ET to understand your narrative or explanation, you absolutely

-by pointing to the relevant objects and naming them individually like Adam did with the animals (Gen. 2:19-20).
+must begin by pointing to the relevant objects and naming them individually like Adam did with the animals

+(Gen. 2:19-20).
 We cannot and do not 'understand' objects.
-We can at best understand a definition or an explanation.
-An
+We can at best understand a definition or an

-object is something you 'visualize'.
-We understand movies (theories) and visualize photographs (exhibits).
+explanation.
+An object is something you 'visualize'.
+We understand movies (theories) and visualize

-another planet.
+from another planet.
 I will attempt to perform a feat that no one has been able to do in the last 3,000 years.
-I will

-attempt to ‘define’ the word point unambiguously.
-This is a very difficult thing to do, so please have patience
+I will attempt to ‘define’ the word point unambiguously.
+This is a very difficult thing to do, so please have

 I did it!
 Halleluiah!
 I am saved!
 I can’t believe it!
 I was able to show WHAT a point IS!
 Just to think that it took